Wladyslaw Szpilman in Warsaw

 HIDING THE HOSPITAL (al.Niepodległości 218)

-Anxiety by a fear to burn alive inside the lodging, Wladyslaw Szpilman took a desperate decision to cross Aleja Niepodległości avenue and find shelter inside a gigantic erection of the unfinished hospital, now seemed to be abandoned by the Germans.
+Anxiety by a fear to burn alive inside the lodging, Wladyslaw Szpilman took a desperate decision to cross Aleja Niepodległości avenue and find shelter inside a gigantic erection of the unfinished hospital, which now seemed to be abandoned by the Germans.
 On his way across the road, the refugee would have to play dead (another memorable scene from the ‘Pianist’ movie) next to the bodies of people, had been lying here for days.
 Wladyslaw would spend another two days without water and food, hiding in the garbage at the far end of the complex.
 Once succeeded to avoid Germans (who were seeking the valuables), he managed to find dirty water and a handful of orzo, a transient means to sustain living until the decision to come back to Aleja Niepodległości 227/233 across the road.

 The giant-like complex of the military hospital was put into construction as far back as 1936 with the ambitions to erect one of the largest institutions of that kind in Poland.
 The construction agenda implicated the erection of a large medical center to replace the overcrowded or closed hospitals in the area.
 The architects chode a spacious spot of land, sandwiched in between Aleja Niepodległości to the West, Nowowiejska to the North, Filtrowa to the South, and Topolowas (modern Lekarska) to the East.
 The new complex was conventionally divided into four Gargantua wings with a monument to Marshal Pilsudski at the main entrance, the name giver of the place.
-The building was damaged and partially devastated (mostly from fires) during the Warsaw Uprising, yet stood up to the end of the war and later repaired, among others, by the hands of the German prisoners of war.
+The building was damaged and partially devastated (mostly from fires) during the Warsaw Uprising, yet stood up to the end of the war and was later repaired, among others, by the hands of the German prisoners of war.

 SZPILMAN AND WILHELM HOSENFELD (ALEJA NIEPODLEGLOSCI 217-225)

 As soon as November 1944, Szpilman was impelled to leave the residential house, his hiding place, and home for the last fifteen-month (with one August interval of absence).
-Across the narrow Sedziowska street, next to a dwelling-house, he now could observe dozens of abandoned or burned out cottages within the ‘Staszic Colony’ area, once named after Stanisław Staszic, polish scientist, philosopher and a public figure of the early XIX century.
+Across the narrow Sedziowska street, next to a dwelling-house, he now could observe dozens of abandoned or burned-out cottages within the ‘Staszic Colony’ area, once named after Stanisław Staszic, polish scientist, philosopher, and a public figure of the early XIX century.
 Back in August (already in the height of the Uprising) the pianist was frustrated with the residents of one of the cottages, who were spending their admeasured time as nothing had ever happened.
 Now that balcony was as empty and obscure and the others.
 After sizing these abandoned cottages, Szpilman decided to find a lodgement inside another large residential house, located just steps from his last shelter, on the opposite corner of Aleja Niepodległości to the South.
 The experienced refugee set up a new home at the attic premise, which was a little warmer in contrast to the previous attic.
 The central part of the building was set afire during the Uprising soon after the residents were forcibly evacuated and some of them even killed.

 It was this very Aleja Niepodległości 217-225 building to witness the well-known fated encounter between Wladyslaw Szpilman and Wilhelm Hosenfeld.
 Inside a four-story residential house, the remaining wing of which was now accommodated by a german headquarters.
-The refugee could hear the measured walking of the watch guards around the building and notice the German soldiers, performing their routine without knowing on the former polish pianist above their heads.
+The refugee could hear the measured walking of the watch guards around the building and notice the German soldiers, performing their routine without knowing the former polish pianist above their heads.
 On December 12, 1944, the two (Szpilman and Hosenfeld) got encountered for the last time and the refugee had to spend the next weeks with a wide-open waiting for the liberation of Warsaw.
 As soon as January 17, 1945, more than five years since the outbreak of the war, the survival within fear and hardships, Wladyslaw Szpilman was finally free and was granted a chance to take a shower inside the soviet barrack.

 In the post-war years, the middle part of the building was restored and the year 2011 witnessed a commemoration of a plate next to the ‘223’ tab (the building is long and includes addresses from 217 to 225), which eternalized the names of Wladyslaw Szpilman and Wilhelm Hosenfeld.
 The inauguration ceremony was attended by Halina Szpilman (the wife of the pianist), his son Andrzej and by the daughter of Wilhelm Hosenfeld, Jorinde Hosenfeld-Krejci.
-It worth mentioning that the tab also internalizes the merits (three Oskars in particular) of Roman Polanski’s movie, based on the real story of Szpilman.
+It is worth mentioning that the tab also internalizes the merits (three Oskars in particular) of Roman Polanski’s movie, based on the real story of Szpilman.

 THE GRAVE OF WLADYSLAW SZPILMAN — CMENTARZ WOJSKOWY

 Wladyslaw Szpilman was happy enough to live an eventful and joyful life after the end of the Second World War.
 He shared the world with his wife Halina and two sons and passed away at the year of the golden (50 years) anniversary of their marriage.
 The famous Polish composer and Holocaust survivor left this life on July 6, 2000, within the same city of Warsaw, where he had lived and survived the hardships of war.
-Szpilman was buried at ‘Powązki Military Cemetery’ to the North-West of the city center, at the presence of his family, friends, colleges, and the Polish president Aleksander Kwaśniewski.
+Szpilman was buried at ‘Powązki Military Cemetery’ to the North-West of the city center, in the presence of his family, friends, colleges, and the Polish president Aleksander Kwaśniewski.
 The grave of Szpilman is easy to be found not far from the entrance from Powazkowska street, within the A3 sector.

-Initially, Cmentarz Wojskowy was not a place final resting places of the Polish soldiers.
+Initially, Cmentarz Wojskowy was not a place final resting place for the Polish soldiers.
 Inaugurated back in 1912, the cemetery served as a burial place for the Russian soldiers, had been quartered in Warsaw.
 In the height of the First World War, the Germans turned an empty plot to the North into a huge war cemetery of those, who had lost their lives on the Eastern front, with the amount totaled 20 000 graves.
 During the interwar period, the cemetery was expanded, and as soon as Autumn 1939 thousands of Polish soldiers and civilians were to bury here.
-In the years of occupation, the Germans once again used the place to bury own soldiers and the after-war period witnessed the burials of the victims of the Warsaw uprising.
+In the years of occupation, the Germans once again used the place to bury their own soldiers and the after-war period witnessed the burials of the victims of the Warsaw uprising.